Ask President Obama to Support UNICEF in His Budget

 As the President considers his budget priorities for Fiscal Year 2017, he needs to know that concerned Americans want the funding for UNICEF maintained.
 Vulnerable children are counting on you!
 Please take a moment to sign this petition to the President about the contribution to UNICEF and tell him to put children first!

 Ask President Obama to include support $132 million for UNICEF in the budget for FY 2017!

 Petition to President Obama

 Dear Mr. President:

-As you prepare your budget request for Fiscal Year 2016, I ask that you continue the strong support of the United States for UNICEF by including $132 million as the U.S. Government’s contribution to UNICEF.
-This would maintain UNICEF’s funding at the level recommended by Congress in previous fiscal years.
+As you prepare your budget request for Fiscal Year 2017, I ask that you continue the strong support of the United States for UNICEF by including $132 million as the U.S. Government’s contribution to UNICEF.
+This would maintain UNICEF’s funding at the level you recommended for Fiscal Year 2016.